nvaccess/nvda/extras/controllerClient/readme.md

 ## Compatibility notice

-Version 1.1 of the controller client was introduced in NVDA 2024.1, offering support to speak SSML speech sequences.
+Version 2.0 of the controller client was introduced in NVDA 2024.1, offering the following additional functions compared to version 1.0:
-While this version of the client adds more functionality, it is *not compatible* with NVDA 2023.3 and below.
-If you do not necessarily rely on the support to speak SSML, you are encouraged to use version 1.0 of the client library that is linked below.
+	- nvdaController_getProcessId
+	- nvdaController_speakSsml

+These functions are supported in NVDA 2024.1 and newer.
+On older versions, they return error code 1717 (RPC_S_UNKNOWN_IF).

 ## Security practices